Canto-Network/Canto/x/liquidstaking/spec/05_end_block.md

   - unpairing insurance send penalty to reward pool
   - refund lstokens corresponding penalty from ls token escrow acc
     - refund amount: `(penalty / (chunk size tokens)) x (ls tokens to burn)`
-- complete insurance duty
-  unpairing insurance already covered penalty
+- complete unpairing insurance's duty because it already covered penalty
-- burn all escrowed LS tokens, except for those that have been refunded (if any).
+- burn all escrowed LS tokens, except for those that have been refunded (if any)
-- delete tracking obj and chunk
+- delete tracking obj(=`UnpairingForUnstakingChunkInfo`) and chunk

 ### For all unpairing chunks